versioneye/versioneye_maven_plugin/README.md

 ## Feedback

-If you have questions, find bugs or feature requests to this project, feel free to open a ticket [here](https://github.com/versioneye/versioneye_maven_plugin/issues).
-Pull Requests are welcome!
+For bugs and feature requests please use the [ticket system](https://github.com/versioneye/versioneye_maven_plugin/issues).
+Pull Requests are welcome ;-)

+For short questions contact me on [Twitter](https://twitter.com/RobertReiz).

 ## License